Michielvde1253/skyrama-private-server/README.md

 In order to run the code, simply download the .zip from Github and run server.py.

-You will need a browser that supports flash (and flash player itself) to run the game.
-I personally recommend https://flash.pm/browser/.
+You will need a browser that supports Flash (and Flash Player itself) to run the game.
+Alternatively, you can use https://flash.pm/browser/.

 ## Known issues
 - Leaving the tutorial early causes bugs.